tripl-ai/arc/docs-src/content/schema/index.md

 ---
-title: Metadata
+title: Schema
 weight: 70
 type: blog
 ---

-The `metadata` format, consumed in the [TypingTransform](../transform/#typingtransform) stage, is an opinionated format for specifying common data typing actions.
+The `schema` format, consumed in the [TypingTransform](../transform/#typingtransform) stage, is an opinionated format for specifying common data typing actions.

 It is designed to: